- About this journal

 Professor Daniel Moeckli, Assistant Professor of Public International Law and Constitutional Law, University of Zurich

-Dr Eva Nanopoulos, Bob Alexander College Lecturer and Fellow in Law, King's College; Affiliated Lecturer, University of Cambridge
+Dr Eva Nanopoulos, Bob Alexander College Lecturer and Fellow in Law; Affiliated Lecturer, University of Cambridge

 Ms Penelope Nevill, Tutor, King’s College London; Barrister, 20 Essex Street

-Dr Sarah Nouwen, University Lecturer, University of Cambridge; Fellow of Pembroke College
+Dr Sarah Nouwen, Lecturer, University of Cambridge; Fellow of Pembroke College

-Professor Roger O'Keefe, Professor of Public International Law, University College of London
+Professor Roger O'Keefe, Professor of Public International Law, University College London

 Dr Tiina Pajuste, Research Associate of Lauterpacht Centre for International Law